Driving in Iceland

 Are you planning your very own Icelandic adventure?
 Dreaming of an unforgettable road trip through the dramatic landscapes in the land of fire and ice?
-No matter how long it takes to drive around Iceland, a self-drive tour is undoubtedly one of the best ways to explore the country.
-Not only does driving yourself give you independence and freedom, but it also allows you to explore at your own pace.
-From creating your itinerary to stopping at an attraction you’ve stumbled upon, driving in Iceland can feel like a road trip of dreams.
+Considering how long it takes to drive around Iceland, a self-drive tour is undoubtedly one of the best ways to explore the country.
+Not only does driving yourself give you the freedom to see what you want, but it also allows you to explore at your own pace.
+From creating your itinerary to stopping at an attraction you’ve stumbled upon, driving around Iceland can feel like a road trip of dreams.

-However, when it comes to hitting the road, it’s important that first, you prepare yourself for what challenges you may come up against while driving in Iceland.
+However, when it comes to hitting the road, it’s important that first, you prepare yourself for what challenges you may come up against while travelling around this curious country by car.

 Although many driving rules are similar to those of the USA, the UK, and most of Europe, Iceland does have some enforced rules to adapt to the country’s unique conditions and experiences.
 We’ve broken down some that are worth noting: